This week, renowned adoption advocate, Russell Moore, discussed how not every Christian should adopt:

 If what you like is the idea of a baby who fulfills your needs and meets your expectations, just buy a cat.
 Decorate the nursery, if you’d like.
 Dress it up in pink or blue, and take pictures.
 And be sure to have it declawed.

 Dr. Moore has written the book, Adopted for Life: The Priority of Adoption for Christian Families & Churches, a highly regarded book calling Christians to adopt children.
 Another purpose of the book is to help equip Christian families going through the process.

-I have not read this book, have you?
+I absolutely LOVED this book!!!
 What are your thoughts?